 by Putnam, Sallie B.

 The Civil War turned the genteel world of Virginia society upside-down for Sallie Brock Putnam.
 She lived in the Confederate capital of Richmond throughout the war and saw it transformed from a quiet town of culture to a swollen refugee camp, black-market center, prison venue, and hospital complex.
 As the smoke from nearby battlefields drifted into town, swaggering young soldiers and ambulance trains filled the streets.
-Some loss of gilt to spine.
+An exceptional copy.
 Time Life Books, 1984.
-Very Good/No Jacket.
-(Inventory #: 2195025)
+Near Fine/No Jacket.
+(Inventory #: 2195021)

 Literature, American & Military History, General Antiquarian

 Shipping & Return Policies

 Unless alternate arrangements have been made, payment is expected at the time of purchase.
 We accept payment by credit card, PayPal, check, or money order.
 All orders are shipped promptly and securely packed in boxes to avoid damage during shipment.Shipping costs stated are estimates.
 Large sets or particularly heavy items may require additional postage, especially for priority or international service.All items are guaranteed to be as described (this includes condition, edition, authenticity of signatures, etc.).
 If you are not satisfied with your order, please contact us and we will be happy to work with you.Returns are accepted for any reason.
 Notification of return within 10 days of receipt is appreciated.
 Please send returns by the most economical method, and you will be refunded upon receipt.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.